p7g/compiler-37/README.md

 defined language to x86_64 assembly (in GAS syntax for the moment).

-As of this writing, it can take an AST representing this (there is no parser yet):
+As of this writing, it can take a program like this:

 ```
 struct BigStruct {